The importance of a house electrical test

 - Is there adequate heat and smoke detection already in place?

 As the seller of the house, you could either have the work completed before exchanging, or pass the information on to the prospective buyer.
-If you are the buyer and you have the EICR conducted, you will get a quotation for how much the work will cost and then use that as part of your price negotiations.
+If you are the buyer , you will get a quotation for how much the work will cost and then you can use it as part of your price negotiations.

-What are the potential problems if you don’t review the electrics before a purchase or sale?
+What are the potential problems if you avoid a house electrical test?

-Every key area of the house should be reviewed before a sale or a purchase so that all goes through in good faith without expensive work required afterwards.
+- Every key area of the house should be reviewed before a sale or purchase, so that all goes through in good faith without expensive work required afterwards.

-At Hexo we offer two different services for home buyers and sellers.
+At Hexo we offer two different electrical surveys for home buyers and sellers.

 Enhanced Home Buyers Electrical Report:

-This includes a standard EICR, but on top of that a 100% check of all sockets, switches and other fittings.
-Plus a detailed electrical inspector’s report on the following:
+This includes a standard Domestic Electrical Installation Condition Report (EICR), as well as check of 100% of the sockets, switches and other fittings in your home.
+It also entails a detailed electrical inspector’s report on the following areas:

 - Evaluation of the capacity for extension

 - Recommendations on smoke and heat detection